gich2009/phase-1-week-1-code-challenge/challenge1/README.md

 ## Usage
 1. Open the `index.html` file in your web browser.
 2. When prompted, enter the student marks between 0 and 100.
-3. The program will output the corresponding grade on the webpage
+3. The program will output the corresponding grade on the webpage.
+4. Refresh the page to rerun the program.

-`NB`: You can inspect the webpage to see the grade on the console
+`NB`: You can inspect the webpage to see the grade on the console.

 ## Example
 If the user enters 85, the program will output `Student grade: A.`